A Unified Framework of Constrained Robust Submodular Optimization with Applications: Robust-scsc and Robust-scsk

-We first start by showing that \textsc{Robust-SCSC} and \textsc{Robust-SCSK} are closely related and an approximation algorithm for one of the problems provides an approximation algorithm for the other.
-We shall call these two problems duals of each other.
-Proofs of all results are in the extended version. \begin{theorem} We can obtain a $((1 - \epsilon)\rho, \sigma)$ approximation for \textsc{Robust-SCSK} using $\log\frac{\min_i g_i(V)/min_j \min_i g_i(j)}{\epsilon}$ calls to a $(\sigma, \rho)$ bicriteria approximation algorithm for \textsc{Robust-SCSC}.
-Conversely, we can achieve a $((1 + \epsilon)\sigma, \rho)$ bicriteria approximation for \textsc{Robust-SCSC} with $\log\frac{\max_i f_i(V)/min_j \max_i f_i(j)}{\epsilon}$ calls to a $(\rho, \sigma)$ bicriteria approximation for \textsc{Robust-SCSK}. \end{theorem} \arxiv{ \begin{proof} To prove this result, we transform Problems 3 and 4 into the following problems:
+We first start by showing that \textsc{Robust-scsc} and \textsc{Robust-scsk} are closely related and an approximation algorithm for one of the problems provides an approximation algorithm for the other.
+Without loss of generality, we can assume $b_i = 1, c_i = 1$ and obtain the following problems: